liborty/TokenCrypt/README.md

 `b64gen size` writes to stdout `size` bytes of random base64 data.
 No longer needed at all.

 ## Testing

-**`crptest`** inputpath/dirname
+`crptest indir`

 Tests `ncrpt` and `dcrpt`.
-It first encrypts and then decrypts back again all the files in the given input directory and compares the results against the original files.
-It then cleans up all the created sub-directories.
+It first encrypts and then decrypts all the files in the given input directory and compares the results against the original files.
+It then cleans up all the created directories.

-It may start with messages: 'hexcheck invalid char x' and 'base64: invalid input'.
-This is expected behviour when -x and -b flags are activated.
-It is showing that tests for hexadecimal and base64 files are failing on files of other types, as they should.

-`crptest` should eventually report all the reconstructed files as being identical to the originals.
+`crptest` should report all the reconstructed files as being identical to the originals.
 Some differences may be reported for hexadecimal files because `hexcheck` converts a-f to A-F and cleans up spurious spaces and newlines, instead of just rejecting such almost hexadecimal files.
 API keys should be separated into their own  unique files.
 If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.

 An automated github action compiles the C programs and runs **`crptest`** over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
+It also tests reursive descent into a subdirectory.
 The 'test' badge at the top of this document lights up green when all the tests were passed.
 Note that only the summary output `test.log` is saved in the repository after this automatic test, not the encrypted, decrypted or key directories.

 ## Releases Log

+**26Nov21** - Added `-r --recurse` option, so that we now have a proper archiver.
+Adopted `getopts` options processing.
+Generally fortified the code.

 **24Nov21** - Shortened .base64 extensions to .b64.
 Rename old encrypted files accordingly.
 Some cosmetic improvements.